csb21jb/ADautomator/README.md

 ## Upcoming Features!!

-- Cradle to grave Active Directory Penetration testing using crackmapexec
+- Cradle to grave Active Directory Penetration testing using netexec
 - The use of kerbrute to gather usernames
 - Automated password and username spraying after usernames are identified
-- Interoperability with the crackmapexec.py script from [here](https://github.com/byt3bl33d3r/CrackMapExec)
 - Additional modules including mssql, winrm, ssh, and ftp